BACK

 One of the hottest housing markets in New Jersey is Edgewater.
 Edgewater, NJ, is on the Hudson River and boasts lovely water views.
 There are also many popular restaurants and historic areas to explore.

 The housing market in New Jersey’s Edgewater is also something to brag about.
-While there were only 24 homes sold in May of this year, the average sale price for a home has skyrocketed over the past 12 months, reaching the highest price since 2021 of $1.2M.
+There were only 18 homes sold in October of this year, but the the average sale price for a home sits at $655,000.
+In May of 2024, it skyrocketed and reached the highest price since 2021 of $1.2M.

 If you can afford a home in this area, you will benefit from a market that is not very competitive, most likely due to the heightened sale prices.
-Homes typically sell below list price and can go pending around 87 days.
+Homes typically sells 2% below list price and can go pending around 80 days.

 That said, this area is only viable for some of the wealthiest New Jersey residents.
 If you are looking to sell your home in this city, it’s rare that you will get to choose between multiple offers and you may be looking at a long road ahead for selling your property.